Aspirational investor

 Wanting flexibility to shape and refine your strategy

-Maybe you find it useful to be able to adjust your approach as your ambitions change.
-There are digital tools and support available to help you review progress and make changes to your investments when you feel the timing is right.
+You might find it useful to be able to adjust your approach if your ambitions change.
+There are digital tools and support available to help you review progress over time.

 Focusing on long-term growth potential

-You might be drawn to investment options designed to prioritise long‑term potential, accepting that periods of significant movement are part of the journey.
-This could help you stay aligned with your growth potential focused mindset.
+You might be drawn to investment options designed to prioritise long‑term potential, accepting periods of significant movement along the way.

 Structuring your investment around ambitions